sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 # 9 Limitation

+- SONiC PAC allows only unidirectional (In) control where the incoming traffic is blocked while the port is not authenticated.
+PAC does not have any control on traffic egressing out of the port.

 - Authentication Manager does not make any required configuration for the respective methods to authenticate successfully.
 The administrator needs to ensure that the correct and appropriate configuration is present in the system.
 For example, if the authentication order method includes the 802.1x port authentication method, 802.1X should be enabled for the authentication to succeed.
 Authentication manager will not enable/disable and make the configurations related to 802.1X.
 Administrator should make the necessary configurations.